vbronfman/igentify_Challenge/README.md

 The project implies Python application: Flask with Redis back-end.
 Application has been grabbed here https://docs.docker.com/compose/gettingstarted/
 CI implies GitHub as code repository and Travis CI platform to run build and integration tests.
 Code delivery into repository triggers build in Travis CI.
 CD stage deploys application into Google Cloud Platform upon success of the build.
-Deployment stage runs upon code delivery into 'master' branch.
+Deployment stage runs upon code delivery into 'master' branch aka 'newmaster'

 ## Steps to set CI